Shiv Khori: Pilgrimage track development

 In response to the growing influx of pilgrims, the Shiv Khori Shrine Board has implemented several development initiatives to enhance facilities for devotees.
 These include the construction of a Shrine Guest House at a cost of Rs.
 1.9 million at Ransoo, the base camp, a Reception Centre, and a Pony Shed at an estimated cost of Rs.
 8 million.
 Additionally, tile work on the 3-km track to the shrine is nearing completion, and efforts to plant ornamental and medicinal plants along the route are underway.
 Other improvements include modern electrification of the cave, provision of oxygen and electric generators, exhaust fans, shelter sheds with toilet facilities, and the installation of railings from the base camp to the shrine.

 Facilities for pilgrimage

 The Shiv Khori Shrine Board is also working on additional facilities such as a 15,000-liter water reservoir, proper sanitation, a 25 kV electric transformer, cloak rooms, and permanent bus services from Katra, Udhampur, and Jammu.
 Security arrangements are being enhanced with the establishment of a police post, a dispensary, and an STD PCO.
 To accommodate the increasing number of pilgrims, an exit tunnel was constructed by the Board in February of an unspecified year to facilitate smooth darshan of Lord Shiva.

 Ropeway

 Shiv Khori ropeway, 2.12 km from Darshan Deori to Shiv Khori Hindu shrine in Reasi district, tender for DPR were cancelled in early 2025 due to the court case and will be reissued.

-Shiv Khori to Get Chopper Services

-In a significant infrastructural push to improve pilgrim access to Shiv Khori, the 75th meeting of the Shri Mata Vaishno Devi Shrine Board (SMVDSB), chaired by Lieutenant Governor Manoj Sinha, reviewed key development projects including a new helipad at Village Hutt.
-This project, being executed by the Border Roads Organization (BRO) in collaboration with the Shri Shiv Khori Shrine Board, is aimed at introducing chopper services to the shrine.
-The Board expressed concern over delays and directed BRO to complete the helipad by October 2025, to offer seamless aerial access for devotees.

-Other updates included enhancements to the Yatri Feedback System, expanded sanitation coverage, improved pilgrim safety measures, and the exploration of volunteer services to assist devotees along the route.
-These initiatives are part of a broader effort to modernize pilgrimage infrastructure while preserving the spiritual and ecological sanctity of the region.